-To accurately gauge consumer sentiment around data security in Australia, we conducted a 2,023-person study to understand how consumers are reacting to the growing threat of security breaches.
+To assess the level of concern and consumer sentiment around security in Canada, we conducted a 2,000-person study to understand how consumers are reacting to the growing threat of security breaches.

-With one in three Australian consumers reporting being a victim of a hack or security breach, it was no surprise that the research also showed a significant change in how consumers are thinking and behaving when it comes to data security.

-In fact, the vast majority of Australians now express concern when sharing personal data with brands both on and offline - only 6% of consumers reported feeling there is no issue with data security practices in Australia.
+With just over a third (37%) of Canadians reporting being a victim of a hack or security breach, it was no surprise that the research also showed a significant change in how consumers are thinking and behaving when it comes to data security.
+In fact, the vast majority of Canadians now express concern when sharing personal data with brands both on and offline - only 15% of consumers say they have no concerns about sharing personal information with brands.
 Businesses need to understand this change in perception and address it head on, or risk losing valuable dollars.
-ONLY % OF CONSUMERS reported feeling there is no issue with data security practices.